 This Mediterranean meal prep lunch box is incredibly simple to make and filled with wholesome, fresh ingredients.
 It’s full of veggies, protein-rich chickpeas, and creamy hummus.
 Ready in around 20 minutes, it’s perfect to prep ahead for a quick lunch.

-Made with fresh ingredients that grow under the sun, all I can think of are my vacations in Greece and Sicily when eating this lunch.
+Made with fresh ingredients that grow under the sun, I think of my vacations in Greece and Sicily every time I eat this lunch.

-These lunch box ideas are naturally vegan and can be made gluten-free by substituting the couscous for a gluten-free version or quinoa or brown rice.
+These lunch box ideas are naturally vegan and can be made gluten-free by substituting the couscous for a gluten-free version of quinoa or brown rice.

 What’s in this lunch box

 This is what I used:

 - Bell peppers

 - A simple dressing made with extra virgin olive oil, white wine vinegar, the juice of one lemon, salt, and pepper.